amelia-ingram/amelia-ingram/README.md

 - 👋 Hello there!
-- 👀 I’m a master's student in data analytics, applied social analysis, and urban inequality issues.
+- 👀 I’m a master's student in data analytics at CUNY-Queens College.
-- 🌱 I’m currently learning Python, R and Github to start my own portfolio...so pardon the construction...
+- 🌱 I’m currently learning Python, R and Github to start my own portfolio...so pardon the construction...I welcome any feedback or tips from visitors as I build out my Github

 <!---